Good Day to All! Ma-ayong adlaw sa tanan. And my thanks to CG.com for this excellent website. Salamat CG.com. Opinions:

 Thus, the 1948 World Championship Tournament was justifiable because of the death of the Title holder Alekhine.

 Likewise, the 2007 WC Tournament was justifiable under the extraordinary circumstances of the Chessworld trying to heal its internal rift over the 1993 Kasparov Schism.
-Anand himself became the true World Champion in this 2007 Tournament & not in 2000 when he won a knock-out FIDE Tournament.
+Anand himself became the World Champion in this 2007 Tournament & not in 2000 when he won a knock-out FIDE Tournament.
+Caveat: Some chess fans deem the 2007 WC Tournament as illegitimate, considering that Anand became the World Champion only in 2008, when he beat the previous Titleholder Kramnik in a WC match.
+From this perspective Anand only became the Undisputed World Champion in 2008.

 Karpov lost his Title to Kasparov in 1985, & never regained it in the 1990s events that FIDE labeled as 'world championships'.
 All solely FIDE Champions that emerged outside WC Traditional Succession elaborated on above, strong as they were, were not true World Champions (eg., Bogolyubov 1928, Khalifman 1999, Ponomariov 2002, Kasimdzhanov 2004, Topalov 2005).//